nicoschuele/pad_gem/README.md

 # PadGem

-Gem generator.
+PadGem is a Ruby gem generator.
 Part of the Padstone app builder.
 More info at [Padstone.io](http://padstone.io).

+## Installation

+Install it like any other Ruby gem:

+`gem install pad_gem`

+## Usage

+To create a new gem, simply issue `padgem --new` in your terminal and follow the wizard.

+## Notes

+* Doesn't work on Windows (and probably never will except if somebody forks it and submits a pull request with the necessary changes).
+* Although it works just fine, PadGem was not designed to be used as a standalone CLI utility.
+Thus, the things you set in the wizard are not checked and may fail miserably.

 ## Documentation
-For documentation and how-to guides, visit [Padstone.io](http://padstone.io).
+For more documentation and how-to guides, visit [Padstone.io](http://padstone.io).

+## Contribute

+Make sure you [contact me](https://twitter.com/nicoschuele) before submitting a pull request: I don't want you to waste your time.

 ## License